Overview

 Notes

 • The launch line may be variously modified and augmented as the launcher proceeds (including, but not limited to, replacement of the above tokens).
-You can retrieve the final form of the launch line from the invocation object returned by the brahms script.
+You can retrieve the final form of the launch line from the invocation object returned by the brahms script (or pass "--show-cmd" to brahms).

 • Having established the Launch Line that works for your local configuration, you can set LaunchLineSolo, LaunchLineSockets or LaunchLineMPI to have it used as the default for future executions.

 • If you need even more flexibility, you can use the first form of the Launch Line to launch a shell script of your own design, and use this shell script to invoke BRAHMS.
-This is equivalent to using a Launch Function (below).
+Alternatively, you can use a Matlab Launch Function (below).

 Shell Launch Line (Single)

 If the launch line starts with the five-character token each<space>, the remainder of the line is called once for each voice in the execution, and (naturally) these calls are assumed to return instantly, without waiting for BRAHMS to finish executing.
-The launcher will then wait until exit files from each voice have been seen, before collecting and returning results.
-This is known as parallel launch mode.
-For example, the default Concerto (Sockets) launch line reads
+The launcher will then wait until exit files from each voice have been seen, before collecting and returning results (to facilitate this, an --exitfile argument is added to invocation.args).
+This is known as asynchronous launch mode.
+For example, the default Concerto (Sockets) launch line is below.
+This line does end in the ((REDIRECT)) token, because we expect stdout/stderr to continue generating content after the launch process has completed, and we'd like to see it.

-Where possible, running in nested mode is preferable, because segmentation faults can be detected (this is not possible in parallel mode).
-Sometimes, even when running multiple voices (Concerto), it is possible to run in nested mode.
+Where possible, running in synchronous mode is preferable, because segmentation faults can be detected (this is not possible in asynchronous mode, where seg faults will lead to the bindings hanging indefinitely waiting for an exit file that will never appear).
+Sometimes, even when running multiple voices (Concerto), it is possible to run in synchronous mode.
 An example of this is when multiple voices are launched using MPI.
-The default Concerto (MPI) launch line reads
+The default Concerto (MPI) launch line is given below.
+No ((REDIRECT)), again, because mpiexec collates the stdout/stderr of the launched processes, and pipes them to its own output.

 Shell Launch Line (Multiple)

 To use different launch lines for different voices (beyond the variability allowed by replacement of tokens), set exe.launch equal to a cell array of strings.
 The first will be used to launch Voice 1, the second to launch Voice 2, etc. If insufficient lines are supplied, the last is used to launch all further Voices.
-Note that this form implies parallel mode, so the launcher will wait for exit files to appear before collecting results.
+Note that this form implies asynchronous mode (it is treated as if "each" were used), so the launcher will ask for exit files from the executable and wait for them to appear before collecting results.
 This form might be useful, for instance, if you want to launch the first Voice locally with the GUI displayed, and the remainder on remote machines with the GUI hidden.
 You could achieve this by setting exe.launch to a two-element cell array.

 Launch Function

 If you prefer to write a Matlab script rather than a shell command line or script to launch your voices, set exe.launch to a function handle.
-The function should have the form [err, result] = launch('launch', invocation), will be called just once for all voices, and should launch the number of voices specified in the invocation data object.
-The function can operate in nested or parallel mode, and should provide a second calling form info = launch('info', invocation), returning a structure info with one string field mode set to either "nested" or "parallel".
+The function should have the form out = launch('launch', invocation), will be called just once for all voices, and should launch the voices specified in the invocation data object.
+The function can operate in synchronous or asynchronous mode, and should provide a second calling form info = launch('info', invocation), returning a structure info with one string field mode set to either "synchronous" or "asynchronous".

 Example